3 Natural Color Pallet Ideas to Create a Calm Space

 Image

 Light ivory walls, beige bedding, and brown furniture are a classic color combination.
 This palette goes especially well in a bedroom to create a cozy, calming place to rest—and a comfy place to lounge in bed on a long weekend morning.
+Adding soft white or taupe area rugs can pull the look together.

 Image

 This color scheme is organic and natural, but that doesn’t mean it can’t also be urban and modern.
 Ivory paint is a pleasant alternative to stark white, while a darker beige or even khaki accent wall can help give some calming visual interest.
-A few brown accents such as lamps, artwork, and rugs can help round out the space and make it truly your own.
+A few brown accents such as lamps, artwork, and natural or beige rugs can help round out the space and make it truly your own.

 Image